leizi2015/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 If direct mapping fails, use regular expressions (regex) to transform the data.
 For example: [a-zA-Z0-9]+ For personal accounts, mapping accuracy may be impacted due to variations in email domains and individual email visibility settings.

-For identity transformation, refer to the [Map your non-Azure AD Identities](map-non-aad.md).

 For more information about identity transformation, see [Map your non-Azure AD Identities](map-non-aad.md).

 ### Content